theodoreOnzGit/tuas_boussinesq_solver/patch_notes.md

 ## v 0.0.8

 Updating regression testing for CIET coupled natural circulation.
+This will include temperature data for DHX STHE, Heater and TCHX for comparison with experimental data.

+Also adding documentation for tests.

 ## v 0.0.7